How can I figure out where I created my Bitcoin wallet?

 - Enter the email address you used to create the wallet, fill out the “captcha” and submit the form

 - If you correctly identified the email address that you used to create your wallet, then Blockchain.info should email you the Wallet ID within a few minutes.

-If those two steps didn’t work, there are two possibilities:
+If those two steps didn’t work, there are three other possibilities:

 - You used a different email address than the one you checked, in which case you can run the same tests on those other email addresses.

 - If you lost control of your email address for a while (perhaps the email provider closed it because you didn’t login for a year or two?) then there’s another possibility — but you need to contact us).

 If those first, simple checks didn’t work then it’s probably worth taking a few minutes to get organized.
 Here is the initial research that we recommend:

 - Get a good estimate of when you acquired the missing cryptocurrency.